 To freshen the garbage disposal, add a few slice of lemon or orange and run the disposal.

-Another idea to keep your disposal fresh and the blades sharp is to freeze citrus slices and vinegar in ice cube trays.
+Another idea to keep your disposal fresh and the blades sharp is to freeze citrus slices and distilled white vinegar in ice cube trays.
 Just pop a frozen vinegar cube in your disposal when needed.

-Tile Floor and Grout:
+Tile and Grout

 Here is my kitchen floor before: